KaiWalter/automate-posts/posts/dipping-into-dapr-agentic-workflows.md

 ### PRD / requirements

 As stated above, I drove **GitHub Copilot** for the majority of work.
 For that, most of the time, when not falling back into old habits, I used **voice2action-requirements.md** PRD file to invoke feature implementation.
-So most of my intentions I had with the flow are also documented there.
+So, most of my intentions I had with the flow are also documented there.

 ### start.sh